ubuntu/ubuntu-project-docs/docs/reference/exception-firmware-updates.rst

-If all the testing indicates that the image containing the new package is acceptable, verification will be considered to be done and the the package can be released from -proposed without waiting for its age reach the default SRU aging requirement.
+If all the testing indicates that the image containing the new package is acceptable, verification will be considered to be done and the the package can be released from -proposed after the standard aging period.

 .. _requesting_the_sru: